 Of course, no two candidates are ever the same.
 But understanding what motivates Gen Z to join an organization, and what helps keep them engaged, opens the door to learning more about this group of future employees.

 So, what are the key differences to note?
-To start, two factors are immediately apparent, as outlined by Daniel Goleman for Korn Ferry, who explains that Gen Z is “the first generation to have never known a time without modern technology,” and also “hyper-aware of diversity.”
+To start, two factors are immediately apparent, as outlined by Korn Ferry.
+They explain that Gen Z is “the first generation to have never known a time without modern technology,” and also “hyper-aware of diversity.”
 That means that Gen Z likely knows more about the internet than even those trying to source them, and at the same time, are looking for an employer that believes “everyone is equal and deserves to be treated so.”

 Regarding the point on technology, Gen Z’s innate tech skills mean they’re savvy to overt sourcing methods and channels, and as a result, are already hip to recruiting efforts.
 That doesn’t mean they aren’t interested, just cautiously guarded.
 They know what happens when they click the wrong link or divulge too much information to the wrong person.
 Sourcing needs to take a creative approach to Gen Z, blending automation with human interaction to build trust with these new candidates.
 Consider the resources they’ll be looking for and leveraging to foster awareness, engagement and collaboration.
 Also, look to implement top-of-funnel, recruiting automation technology to spend less time sourcing and more time focusing on candidate engagement and relaying authenticity.

 When it comes to their hyper-awareness of diversity, __highlight not only diversity & inclusion but also belonging. __That means spelling out company values, policies and beliefs in job posts and on career sites to assure Gen Z candidates that the organization is aware of and actively prioritizing, belonging.
 Let these job seekers know that this is an inclusive team that’s committed to hiring employees from a broad range of backgrounds.